CEGRcode/scriptmanager-docs/docs/Guides/color-guide.md

 $$
 :::caution

-User should not use the pound symbol `#` in front of the hexidecimal because it renders the token invisible to bash and thus, ScriptManager.
+User should not use the pound symbol `#` in front of the hexidecimal when typing out commands in the terminal because it renders the token invisible to the shell and thus, invisible to ScriptManager.

 :::